Otoom banner

 If you want to find out how silly an idea really is, question any one of its elements.
 The more irrational the idea, the more aggressive the response will be.

 If you want to get an idea of the kind of place you're in, check out the inside of small shops, observe how they treat their children, and visit a public toilet.
-Shops (especially the smaller kind) provide generally desired goods and how they are packaged (if at all), in what lots they are available, and what kind of security measures the shop keepers are forced to use is a fair indication of how the society runs.
+Shops (especially the smaller kind) provide generally desired goods and how they are packaged (if at all), and in what lots they are available and what kind of security measures the shop keepers are forced to use is a fair indication of how the society runs.
 The treatment of children is a reflection of the attitude towards the weaker and smaller.
 And public toilets tell you something about the general standards of hygiene (perhaps there aren't any to begin with).

 A similarly useful exercise is to traverse a city on foot, especially the larger ones, although one would have to be fit enough to walk for hours on end.
 It can be done during the day or the night.
 Just as wilderness areas change from one aspect to another, so do cities.
 For example, a residential area gradually segueing into an industrial one, or a district with bars and restaurants making itself felt, and how commercial interests mix with other types.
 How the streetscape adopts a different tone, how buildings and their uses create an ambience, all this is rich information for the explorer.
 Guided tours and travelling by car do not provide that detailed experience.